Compress Images for Web

 Load your images

 Drag and drop one or more images.
-FastEdit accepts any format including JPEG, PNG, TIFF, HEIC, and RAW.
+FastEdit accepts JPEG, PNG, TIFF, HEIC, WebP, AVIF, and other supported web-image formats.
 Nothing is uploaded to any server.

 Choose WebP or AVIF output